A-New-BellHope/bellhop/README.md

 `TopGlobalx`, `TopGlobaly`, `BotGlobalx`, and `BotGlobaly` were never deallocated.
 This has been fixed.

-### 2D altimetry geoacoustics
+### Echo vector last value

-Geoacoustics are supported for altimetry (which doesn't really make sense), but writing the header for geoacoustics is only supported for bathymetry.
-Also, in both 2D altimetry and bathymetry, when the vectors are echoed, the condition for writing the last element after skipping some will never be satisfied due to the loop bounds, so it has been fixed.
+In both 2D altimetry and bathymetry, when the vectors are echoed, the condition for writing the last element after skipping some will never be satisfied due to the loop bounds.
+This condition has been fixed.

 ### Other